The Java Programming Language features eight primitive data types.

 When an integer overflows, it rolls over to the minimum value and begins counting up from there.

-Floating point number overflow by returning Infinity.
-When they underflow, they return 0.0.
+Floating point numbers overflow by returning Infinity:

 int i = Integer.MAX_VALUE; int j = i + 1; // j will roll over to -2_147_483_648 double d = Double.MAX_VALUE; double o = d + 1; // o will be Infinity